Download the Fort Worth Distric Hunting Guide

 Deer hunting is restricted to legal archery equipment only.
 Crossbows are allowed.
 Shotguns are authorized for hunting other game during legal seasons in areas open for hunting.
 Anyone hunting with a shotgun may not use, or possess any shot larger than #2.
 The use of non-toxic USFW approved shot is required for waterfowl hunting.
-The use of lead shot is strictly prohibited.
 All weapons MUST be unloaded when transported to, from and between hunting sites.
 Target practice or the "sighting in" of any weapon is strictly prohibited.
 Rifles (of any caliber, including air rifles and BB guns), handguns, and muzzleloaders are prohibited.

 Installation of feeders is prohibited.
 Hand scattering of corn or feed and use of feed or mineral blocks are allowed.
 It is illegal to hunt migratory game birds in a baited area.
 Construction of feeder pens is prohibited.